lucapette/website/content/writing/my-programming-principles.md

 Is it really programming if I don't have at least some util functions? 😃

-Jokes aside, there is an handful of principles I apply in any context.
-These are my "true north" guidelines so to speak.
+Jokes aside, there is an handful of principles I apply to any context.
+These principles are my "true north" guidelines.

 ### Prose not poetry

 Writing code is, well, writing.
-It's an intriguing form of writing because you're always writing for the machine first and then for the next programmer.
-Two audiences that couldn't be any more different.
+It's an intriguing form of writing because you have two audiences: the machine first and the next programmer.
+They couldn't be more different.

-The primary audience is the machine even though we often lie to ourselves and say things like "more than anything you're writing for the next programmer that reads your code".
-I'm sympathetic with the argument because I see where it comes from but, let's be honest about it, you can't ship code that doesn't compile.
+The primary audience is the machine.
+We often lie to ourselves and say things like "more than anything you're writing for the next programmer that reads your code".
+I'm sympathetic with the argument because I understand where it comes from but, let's be honest, you can't ship code that doesn't compile.
 It doesn't matter how readable and understandable the code you wrote is, it won't work if you got a syntax error.

 You have to write code so that the machine can run it.
-But, on the other hand, you can't discount the fact the code will need to be modified at some point in the future so other people can will read it.
-It's a tough game and this principle has been guiding me since I first realized that writing code is "just" writing.
+On the other hand, you must keep in mind the code will need to change at some point in the future so other people can will read it.
+It's a tough game and realising that writing code is "just" writing has been of great help.

-I think prose fits better with good production quality code.
-I want my code to have chapters, my chapters to have paragraphs, my paragraphs to have sentences.
-Sentences are a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
-The parallel doesn't need to be exact, the point is that I don't want to jump from shifting bits to call an external service in two consecutive lines.
+The idea is to think of code as it was book.
+A book has chapters, the chapters to have paragraphs, the paragraphs to have sentences.
+Now, from the perspective of a codebase, one way to look at it: sentences are a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
+The parallel doesn't need to be exact.
 I want _homogeneous abstraction within a layer and heterogeneous abstraction between layers_.
+I don't want to jump from shifting bits in a line to call an external service via HTTP in the next one.

-The one notable exception to writing prose is performance.
-Often making code faster also makes it messier and uglier because you'll see that the abstraction isn't homogeneous any longer.
-This is one situation in which I like writing comments explaining _why_ the code looks the way it looks.
+A notable exception is performance.
+Often making code faster also makes it messier, uglier because the abstraction isn't homogeneous.
+You're jumping levels often because some code it's on the hot path and is written differently from the rest.
+In this scenario, I like writing comments explaining _why_ the code looks the way it looks.

-When I bring up this prose vs poetry metaphor, I often get the argument that poetry fits as well.
-After all there's very structured poetry out there and it's often as cryptic as code can be.
+When I bring up this prose vs poetry metaphor, I often get the feedback that poetry fits as well.
+After all, there's very structured poetry out there.
 The thing with poetry though is that it's good when it says a lot with just a few words.
-Poetry can be really terse and that's why I say prose not poetry.
-When in doubt, always I _prefer clarity to brevity_.
+Poetry is terse, especially compared to prose.
+When in doubt, always _prefer clarity to brevity_.
-Since it's all the same for the machine, there's no point in making code terse or clever for the next programmer.

 ### Name things what they do

 Naming _is_ hard.

-Having said that, I think we often make it harder for ourselves than it should be because there's a certain social pressure to treat code like poetry.
-The code has to be pretty so we're looking for elegant, apt, and short names for everything.
-I struggled early in my career with this but I grew out of it when I realized a few things:
+Having said that, we often make it harder for ourselves than it should be because we bring aesthetics to the table.
+Code must be pretty so we're looking for elegant, apt, short names for everything.

+Early in my career, I struggled with naming much more than I do now that I realized a few things:

-- Unless it's a trivial problem, I will not get naming right while I'm drafting a first version.
+- Unless it's a trivial problem, I will name things right while I sketching a first solution.
-- Naming is the most significant design tool at my disposal while I'm writing.
-  Due the focus required to write code, sometimes I lose sight of that on a conscious level.
+- Due the intense concentration I require to write code, sometimes I don't realise the names I'm choosing are part of the design.
 Calling something, say, `JobScheduler` will constraint the design of whatever interact with it to treat it like a job scheduler and maybe it's not.
-- Way too often I want to get the naming right too early.
-The delta between the mental model I created for the problem I want to solve and the actual code I will end up writing only decreases as I write it.
+- My understanding of a non-trivial problem increases as I write code trying to solve it.

-All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).
-I know I'm bound to get some names wrong the first time around but that's an effect of the problem.
-The cause is that I don't understand the problem well enough yet and the suboptimal naming reflects that.
+All these considerations lead me to "relaxed naming" (ah the irony of not liking this naming 🙃):
-"Relaxed naming" comes to rescue me and it looks like this:

 - Call things what they do _right now_.
 The more descriptive the name, the better.
-Bonus points if it feels a little boring.
+Bonus points if it verbose and boring.

 Yep, there's no step two.

 It's a little cheeky I'll give you that.
-But all things considered, after a little less than 20 years I'm finally happy with my naming process.
-I look at it the same way I look at jotting down a first version of a new system.
-Let me spell out the obvious: the thing I'm trying to name is _new_.
-I am naming it now because it's not there yet.
+But all in all, after a little less than 20 years I'm finally happy with my naming process.
+I basically look at it the same way I look at prototyping.
+Let me spell out the obvious: the thing I'm trying to name is _new_, I am naming it now because it's not there yet.
 So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here except there's no step three.

-Name things what they do also means I prefer dull, descriptive, and long names to short and clever ones.
+Name things what they do means I prefer dull, descriptive, long names to short, fancy, clever ones.
 I also despise acronyms.
-There are exceptions (of course HTTP is a fine acronym for example) but in general the less acronyms the better.
-Extend this principle to the naming of all things in your systems, including your services, your machines.
+There are exceptions (of course HTTP is a fine acronym) but in general acronyms and I are enemies.
+I like to extend this principle to everything, including your services, your machines.
 Prefer boring name schemes to fancy or funny ones.
-One trivial example:
+A trivial example:

 - DO: kafka1, kafka2, kafka3
 - DON'T: orion, antares, pluto